 - Testicular cancer is highly treatable and often cured if diagnosed and treated early enough.

-- If detected early, 98% of men with prostrate cancer will survive beyond 5 years.
+- If detected early, 98% of men with prostate cancer will survive beyond 5 years.

-- But find it late and prostrate survival rates beyond 5 years drop to 26%.
+- But find it late and prostate survival rates beyond 5 years drop to 26%.

 (Source: Movember Foundation)

 So why is men’s health in such bad shape?
 There’s a combination of issues:

 - Workplace stress is rising.